– How the Steering Setting Determines Wheel Rotations –

-The learning goal of Part 1 is to understand how the steering in the <Move> Programming Block varies the left and right wheel rotations of the robot.
-The directionality of the turn helps students gain a spatial sense of positive and negative numbers.
+The learning goal of Part 1 is to describe and model how the steering setting of the <Move> Programming Block determines the rotations of the left and right robot wheel.
+The directionality of the wheel rotations helps students gain a spatial sense of positive and negative numbers.

 Instructions, Steps and Programming for Part 1

-- Drag and drop a <Move> block onto the programming chain.
+- Drag and drop a <Move> Block onto the programming canvas.

 - Download the program to the robot.